shiyou-t1c/The_Due_of_Eras/README.md

 Among these:
 - Gitee offers faster access speeds within China.
 - GitHub provides better performance in Europe and the Americas.
-- SourceForge has global server nodes.
+- SourceForge has global server nodes.(read-only)

-Currently, we designate SourceForge as the primary development repository.
-Updates to the Gitee and GitHub repositories may lag behind SourceForge.
+On SourceForge, projects imported from GitHub are by default set up as read-only mirror repositories.
+This means that updates from the source project are automatically synchronized to SourceForge, but it is not possible to directly modify or submit code on SourceForge.
+Currently, we are primarily developing on GitHub and Gitee, and we still need to conduct various experiments to test the stability of both platforms.